Mission Statement & Values

 - Participation in Group Fitness classes

-- Intramural sports participation
+- Intramural sports participation for student, faculty, and staff Aztec Recreation

-- special events & challenge activities
+- Special events & challenge activities

-- MBAC non-credit classes
+- Reduced prices on MBAC non-credit classes

 - INCLUSIVE RECREATION: Aztec Recreation supports a policy of nondiscrimination on the basis of race, religion (to include religious dress practice and religious grooming practice), color, sex (to include breastfeeding or medical conditions related to breastfeeding), age, disability, marital status, sexual orientation, national origin, pregnancy, medical condition, military status, veteran status, genetic information, gender identity, gender expression or any other protected group.